Need to present a business decision process, illustrate a legal procedure or show the decision logic in an expert system answering human questions?

 Creative Sketched Customer Segmentation Tree

-We created a decision tree explaining how a company creates a customer sub-segments based on customer demographics data such as marital status, gender and family size.
-Such segmentation helps to address specific clients group better by more appropriate products or marketing messages.
+We created a decision tree explaining how a company creates customer sub-segments based on customer demographics data such as marital status, gender, and family size.
+Such segmentation helps to address specific clients group better with more appropriate products or marketing messages.